Bike Tripper

 Great Smoky Mountains...

-National Park Biking in Tennessee and North Carolina
+National Park Biking and Hiking in Tennessee and North Carolina

 The most visited National Park in the United States, Great Smoky Mountains National Park takes our breath away each time we visit.
-In both Tennessee and North Carolina, there's something for everyone with 400 miles of roads, various trails, rivers and streams, waterfalls, diverse wildlife including a large black bear population, camping, hiking, and historic settlements.
+Located In both Tennessee and North Carolina, there's something for everyone with 400 miles of roads, various trails, rivers and streams, waterfalls, diverse wildlife including a large black bear population, camping, hiking, and historic settlements.
 Accommodations, restaurants, shops, and tourist attractions are nearby.
+Great Smoky Mountains National Park is a designated World Heritage Site.
 (Detailed map and photos below.)

 Biking Map...